 I believe humanity faces numerous ecological challenges, and that the continuance of our high-tech civilization is very much an open question.
 We need a revolution in our relations to the Earth, and insofar as religion represents an attempt to deal with ultimate issues, I feel this becomes a religious question.
 The broad environmental movement would be enriched by a religious dimension, and our future as a species may depend on embracing eco-justice as an aspect of religion.

 I value the Earth as a system in which we exist and participate, upon which we depend for all the good things we enjoy in life, including life itself.
 I experience the Earth as sacred, or strive to.
 It’s a matter of remembering.

 Community & Identity

-Although I’m something of a spiritual rogue, since 2010 I have been an active participant in a local group called New Orleans Lamplight Circle, which is a Pagan forum for discussion, activism, education and ritual celebration.
+Although I’m something of a spiritual rogue, since 2010 I have been an active participant (and now a co-organizer) in a local group called New Orleans Lamplight Circle, which is a Pagan forum for discussion, activism, education and ritual celebration.